Who We Are

 We are a worshiping community with a long history in this place.
 As we respond to the Holy Spirit in our lives we value being hospitable and honoring our past in meaningful ways.

 The Consistory, which acts as the board of church, is made up of Elders and Deacons.
-Our current pastor is Rev. Jeffrey Kelley.
+Our pastor is Rev. Jeffrey Kelley.

 RCA Futures Conversation